Alfresco/docs-alfresco/sap/5.0/config/index.md

 ### 4. Check certificate in SAP

-Use this information to confirm that the certificate activation in Content Services reflects in the SAP system for the SAP Content Repository.
+Control step to confirm that the certificate activation in Content Services reflects in the SAP system for the SAP Content Repository.

-To prove that the activation of the certificate from the previous step reflects immediately for the SAP Content Repository, check the certificate section of the SAP Content Repository.
+To proof that the activation of the certificate from the previous step reflects immediately for the SAP Content Repository, check the certificate section of the SAP Content Repository.

 1. In the SAP system, open the created SAP Content Repository in transaction `OAC0` again.